Parallel-in-Time/pySDC/README.rst

 How to cite
 -----------

 If you use pySDC or parts of it for your work, great!
 Let us know if we can help you with this.
-Also, we would greatly appreciate a citation using `this paper <https://doi.org/10.1145/3310410>`_:
+Also, we would greatly appreciate a citation of `this paper <https://doi.org/10.1145/3310410>`_:

    Robert Speck, **Algorithm 997: pySDC - Prototyping Spectral Deferred Corrections**, ACM Transactions on Mathematical Software (TOMS), Volume 45 Issue 3, August 2019,